bspaans/jit-compiler/README.md

 ## Why Though?

-The original intent behind this project was to be able to compile complicated Sequencer and Synthesizer definitions down to machine code (see my `bleep` project), but it's become a little bit more general purpose since, whilst still not achieving its original goal 👍
+The original intent behind this project was to be able to compile complicated Sequencer and Synthesizer definitions down to machine code (see my [bleep](https://github.com/bspaans/bleep)) project), but it's become a little bit more general purpose since, whilst still not achieving its original goal 👍 There's a very, very early prototype [here](https://github.com/bspaans/bleep-jit), but it's not doing much yet.

 In `bleep`, as in many other synthesizers, we build complex sounds by combining smaller building blocks (e.g. a sine wave, a delay filter, etc.) into bigger
-blocks:
+instruments:

 ```
           +---- sine wave